Cydhra/vers/readme.md

 I performed speed benchmarks on a Ryzen 9 7950X with 32GB of RAM.
 The results are shown below.
+All benchmarks were run with the `target-cpu=native` flag enabled.

 ### Bit-Vector
 #### Rank & Select